donaldturnbull/podcast_opml/README.md

-This opml file contains a feed of my favorite podcasts.
+This opml file contains the feeds of my favorite podcasts.